-Inducing relevant hard skills on your resume also helps you get past ATS (Applicant Tracking Systems) over 90% of employers use.
+Inducing relevant hard skills on your business owner resume also helps you get past ATS (Applicant Tracking Systems) over 90% of employers use.

 If you don’t sing your praises, who will?
-Trumpet your achievements, with real numbers that demonstrate value.
+Trumpet your professional achievements, with real numbers that demonstrate value.
 Employers need to hear about your accomplishments so that they can imagine how you might benefit their companies.

 If you have a LinkedIn page, you may want to clean it up and remove entries that focus on your business ownership.
 If you have a title that reflects that business ownership, consider changing it.
-In other words, update everything that might pose an obstacle to your efforts to get a job.
+In other words, update everything that may pose an obstacle to your efforts to get a job.
 While you’re at it, remove anything controversial as well.

-Finally, use a cover letter to wrap up your resume’s highlights and drive home one simple message: you want the challenge of working in a company environment.
+Finally, use a cover letter to wrap up your business owner resume’s highlights and drive home one simple message: you want the challenge of working in a company environment.
 You need to stress your desire to enjoy the camaraderie and shared feeling of accomplishment that comes from team collaboration and professional development.

 Remember, small business owners returning to the workplace cannot hide their previous business ownership.
 You can, however, emphasize the lessons and skills learned during that period in your life, while minimizing the fact that you once wanted to be your own boss.